gbaliarda/tpe-redes-kubernetes/README.md

 ### 9. Port forward the Nginx controller to your localhost

+The following command will allow you to access the Nginx controller (and hence the API) from your localhost:

 ```bash
 kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller 8080:80
 ```

-This will allow you to access the API through the nginx controller.

 You can check the running pods with: